-Nick works as a service specialist within the customer service department at Abel & Cole, a company specialising in the home delivery of organic fruit and vegetables.
+I studied for a degree in music at Cardiff University.
+Currently, I work as a service specialist within the customer service department at Abel & Cole, a fruit and vegetable home delivery company.

-Nick studied for a degree in music at Cardiff University, graduating in 2004.
-He has worked for Abel & Cole for about 18 months.
-He initially joined as a regular member of the customer service team, handling customer calls and emails, before being promoted to his current role.
+I joined as a regular member of the customer service team, handling customer calls and emails, before I was promoted to this current role.

-As a service specialist, complicated or ongoing customer problems are referred to him from other members of the customer service team, which he must then bring to a satisfactory conclusion.
-It is also his role to examine what lessons can be learnt for the future, and feedback to relevant departments.
-A number of customers entrust keys to the company to aid deliveries, and Nick is responsible for managing and administrating all aspects of handling these keys, including queries relating to them.
-He is also responsible for contacting customers if any of their order becomes unavailable at the last minute and can't be delivered.
-His duties incorporate a number of other advanced administration tasks, such as card verification checks and checking for fraudulent accounts.
+As a service specialist, complicated or ongoing customer problems are referred to me from other members of the customer service team.
+It is also my role to examine what lessons can be learnt for the future, and give to relevant departments.
+A number of customers entrust keys to the company to aid deliveries, and I am responsible for managing and administrating all aspects of handling these keys, including queries relating to them.
+I also contact customers if any of their order becomes unavailable at the last minute and can't be delivered.
+I also undertake a number of other advanced administration tasks, such as card verification checks and checking for fraudulent accounts.

-Nick needs to have excellent communication and diplomacy skills, as he is often dealing with customers who are frustrated or annoyed.
-He must also communicate and liaise effectively with other departments within the company, both to resolve queries and ensure similar problems can be avoided in the future.
-As the number of queries that are referred to him can be unpredictable, he needs good organisation skills and the ability to prioritise.
-In resolving queries fully, Nick must be precise and pay attention to detail, ensuring all loose ends are tied up.
+I need to have excellent communication and diplomacy skills, as I am often dealing with customers who are frustrated or annoyed.
+I must also communicate and liaise effectively with other departments within the company, both to resolve queries and ensure similar problems can be avoided in the future.
+As the number of queries that come to me can be unpredictable, I need excellent organisational skills and the ability to prioritise tasks.
+In resolving queries fully, I must be precise and pay attention to detail, ensuring all loose ends are tied up.

-He likes the variety of the role, as no two days are the same.
-His work has a number of routine tasks, but the detail within that routine is always different.
-He also finds the work worthwhile, gaining satisfaction from successfully helping resolve queries for customers and the company.
+I like the variety of the role, as no two days are the same.
+My work does involve a number of routine tasks, but the detail within that routine is always different.
+I also find the work worthwhile, and I get satisfaction from successfully helping customers and the company.

-The aspects of the work he likes least are that it can be mentally fatiguing, and working a variety of shift patterns (for example 8am-5pm, 10.45am-7.45pm, with an early shift sometimes immediately following an late one) can make it more so.
+There are some aspects of the work that I don't enjoy, like that it can be quite mentally fatiguing, and working a variety of shift patterns (for example 8am-5pm, 10.45am-7.45pm, with an early shift sometimes immediately following an late one) can make it more so.

-Although his degree did not relate directly to this area of work, he feels that some of the skills he learnt at university have been useful in his current role.
+Although my degree did not relate directly to this area of work, I feel that some of the skills I learnt at university have been useful in my current role.
 In particular, the collaborative and teamworking aspects of creating music have been highly relevant to working with people.